 Arrival and Dismissal: EMS opens and supervision begins at 7:15 am each day.
 Students should be dropped off at the front gymnasium set of doors each morning.
 Students who arrive before 7:50 a.m. are to report to designated areas (7th and 8th grade, gym and 6th grade, cafeteria) where they are seated by grade and supervised by the school staff.
 Breakfast is available in the cafeteria between 7:15 - 7:45 for students who wish to eat.

-School is dismissed at 3:00 p.m. each day.
+Walkers/ bikers are dismissed at 2:55.
+All other students are dismissed at 3:00 p.m. each day.
 Sixth grade students are to be picked up at the gym side of the building from 3:00 to 3:15.
 Seventh and eighth graders are to be picked up in front of the school or at the library end of school.
 Seventh or eighth graders who ride with a sixth grader should go to the gym area for pickup.
-All students must be picked up by 3:30 pm.
+All students must be picked up by 3:30.
 Parents are encouraged to remain in the pickup line until the student is in the car and then proceed carefully.
 We appreciate you staying off the grassy areas around the school.
 Drivers should observe a 5 MPH speed limit while on school grounds.